 CFP is now closed.
 Please email firstname.lastname@example.org with any

 questions.
-Notification of acceptance is 30 January 2019.
+Notification of acceptance is by 15 February 2019.

 Submissions are evaluated by the Content Committee, consisting of FS-ISAC staff and member subject matter experts.